RestoreMonarchyCommunity/Documentation/docs/plugins/challengerewards.md

 ## About Plugin
 Players receive random periodic quests that plugin tracks and rewards them if they complete them.

+## Note
+In future if Unturned updates how UI work plugin will receive update so you'll can have infinite amount of challenges and quests.
+Currently you should only have x3 challenges first with x3 quests second with x2 and third x1

 ## Features
 * Players can complete daily, weekly & monthly quests
 * Quests can reward in item, vehicle, money or experience